coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 After discovered clusters and their metadata are handed to the existing AUS implementation, which issues additional queries for existing upgrade policies and gate agreements.
 Since these are per-cluster OCM APIs, the number of calls scales with the number of involved clusters.
 To mitigate bigger impact on OCM, we will limit the number of OCM organizations and clusters that can use AUS for the time being, e.g. 5 organizations and 100 clusters.

 Additional mitigation strategies revolve around caching certain API call results.
-An event based solution to inform AUS or similar components about the creation/deletion/update of certain OCM objects would also be interessting.
+An event based solution to inform AUS or similar components about the creation/deletion/update of certain OCM objects would also be interesting.
 This needs to be investigated.

 ## Alternatives considered